 "It's a benchmark against industry standards.

-"Bench marketing is important, up skilling people gives confidence and addresses gaps, highlights people doing amazing things."
+"Bench marking is important, up skilling people gives confidence and addresses gaps, highlights people doing amazing things."

 Initially 50 post office network workers will be accepted, before adding one hundred more nationally every three months, said Ms Hudson.